faluthe/vtable-hook/README.md

 PIC is important for shared objects, because they do not know where they will be placed in memory.
 This is in contrast to an executable, who due to virtual memory can address absolutely.

-When an executable is loaded into memory the operating system creates a virtual address space for it and assigns the executable a <u>base address</u> within the virtual address space.
+When an executable is loaded into memory the operating system creates a <u>virtual address space</u> for it and assigns the executable a <u>base address</u> within the virtual address space.
 The executable can then use absolute addresses, the operating system will adjust the addresses based on the assigned base address, and the Memory Management Unit will translate the virtual addresses into physical addresses in RAM.

 Shared objects, however, are not loaded at a specific base address and instead loaded at any available address in the virtual address space.
 They must use relative addressing, which adds an offset to the instruction pointer to address objects.